Programs and Services

 Contact:

-The occupational therapy consultant serves as a resource to public school units, EC directors, occupational therapists, occupational therapist assistants, parents, and students.
-The consultant is available for on-site, telephone, or email consultation and training for best practice, resources, program planning and all aspects of school-based occupational therapy services.
+The occupational therapy consultant serves as a resource to public school units, exceptional children administrators, occupational therapists, occupational therapy assistants, educators, families, students, and institutions of higher education.
+The consultant is available for on-site, phone, email, or virtual consultation and training for best practice, resources, program planning and all aspects of school-based occupational therapy services.

-For more information on school-based occupational therapy in North Carolina, go to the NC School-based OT website at: NC School-based OT website
+For more information on school-based occupational therapy in North Carolina, go to the NC School-based OT website.

 Orientation and Mobility (O & M)